godsento/Rifk7-2018-Fix/README.md

 setup help:
 1. Make sure you are using an injector that utilizes Load Library, or it will fail to inject.
 2. Make sure you have visual studio redistributables
+3. Make sure you have VISUAL STUDIO downloaded with the C++ desktop packages (This is the fix that works for most!)